-You must demonstrate you will own at least one-third (33 1/3 per cent) of the business in B.C.

-If your ownership is less than 33 1/3 per cent, you must invest a minimum of \$1 million in order to not be disqualified.
+- you will own at least one-third (33 1/3 per cent) of the business in B.C. - alternatively, if your ownership is less than 33 1/3 per cent, you must invest a minimum of \$1 million to not be disqualified.
 This investment must be an equity purchase.
-Please refer to the business requirements section of this guide.
+Please refer to the business requirements section of this quide.